khulnasoft/integrations-core/mongo/README.md

 ##### Configure the agents

-Install the Datadog Agent on each host in the MongoDB replica set and configure the Agent to connect to the replica on that host (`localhost`).
+Install the Khulnasoft Agent on each host in the MongoDB replica set and configure the Agent to connect to the replica on that host (`localhost`).
 Running an Agent on each host results in lower latency and execution times, and ensures that data is still connected in the event a host fails.

 For example, on the primary node: